40843245/terminal-tutorial/terminal/Bash terminal/tutorial/CH35 -- examples and explanation about alias.md

 #### explanation
 This example illustrates that

-    + Bash engine will expand the alias immediately.
+    + Bash engine will expand the alias rather than points to its content.
+    + The behavior of parsing:

+        Bash engine will insert it into mapping table during the parsing phrase at compiled time, and will expand it when the alias is parsed at compiled time.

+        But, for `eval` statements, it will re-parse with its arguments (may affect the mapping table)

 1. In this statement